Bit-River/Home-Assistant-Gadget-using-Pirate-Audio/README.md

 # Home-Assistant-Gadget-using-Pirate-Audio
-Display, Audio Notifications, and 4 Assignable buttons in the Raspberry Pi Zero form factor - for Home Assistant using the 'Pirate Audio' pHAT from Pimoroni
+Display, Audio Notifications, and 4 Assignable buttons using a Raspberry Pi Zero for Home Assistant using the 'Pirate Audio' pHAT from Pimoroni